jnozzi/cocoadev.com/SiteContent/General/NSCellSubclassHighlightingFrustration.markdown

-I have created an [[NSTextFieldSubclass]] that I'm using to draw what is essential a bar graph representation of the cell's value in a table view.
+I have created an General/NSTextFieldSubclass that I'm using to draw what is essential a bar graph representation of the cell's value in a table view.
 It works great - except for the row that is highlighted.
 If the row is highlighted, my bar graph completely dissapears.

-Overriding ([[NSColor]] '')highlightColorWithFrame:([[NSRect]])cellFrame inView:([[NSView]] '')controlView produces some interesting results, but nothing usable.
+Overriding (General/NSColor *)highlightColorWithFrame:(General/NSRect)cellFrame inView:(General/NSView *)controlView produces some interesting results, but nothing usable.

 Has anyone encountered this before?